 I would like to announce an upcoming exhibit and invite all to the opening reception on April 21, 2016.
 I have been photographing in and around Ayvalik for many years.
 One of my favorite subjects has been olive trees.
 Most trees have character.
 Olive trees manifest the most visible and varied character of them all.
 Considered by many as eternal trees, they live centuries, even beyond millennia.

 During my visits, I have seen many olive trees in Ayvalik and vicinity and tried to capture their character and personality in my photographs.
-Each photograph is akin to a portrait of the tree capturing the spirit of them as I perceived them.
+Each photograph is akin to a portrait of the tree, capturing the spirit of them as I perceived them.
 I admire their generally rotational growth, giving their trunks a twisted shape; their leaves with a dark green side and a shimmering silvery side create a lovely light show; and of course, their aged dignity they seem to preserve even after severe pruning.
 Most are like monuments, a gift to us in many ways by nature.

-They are priced at a very reasonable $400 framed, $325 no mat and no frame.
+The prints are priced at a very reasonable $400 framed, $325 no mat and no frame.

 Dates, Times, Venue

 Dates: April 21 – May 14, 2016

 Opening Reception: April 21, 2016 5 – 9 PM